Indications for: SYNJARDY

 <18yrs: not established.

 Increased risk of metformin-associated lactic acidosis in renal or hepatic impairment, concomitant use of certain drugs (eg, cationic drugs), ≥65yrs of age, undergoing radiological contrast study, surgery and other procedures, hypoxic states, and excessive alcohol intake; discontinue if lactic acidosis is suspected.
-Discontinue at time of, or prior to intravascular iodinated contrast imaging in patients with eGFR 45–60mL/min/1.73m2, history of hepatic impairment, alcoholism, heart failure, or will be given intra-arterial contrast; reevaluate eGFR 48hrs after procedure and restart therapy if renally stable.
+Discontinue at time of, or prior to intravascular iodinated contrast imaging in patients with eGFR <60mL/min/1.73m2, history of hepatic impairment, alcoholism, heart failure, or will be given intra-arterial contrast; reevaluate eGFR 48hrs after procedure and restart therapy if renally stable.
 Correct volume depletion before initiating.
-Monitor for symptomatic hypotension in renal impairment, elderly, low systolic BP, or those on diuretics.
+Increased risk for volume depletion or hypotension in those with renal impairment (eGFR <60mL/min/1.73m2), elderly, or on loop diuretics.
+Assess volume status and renal function prior to initiation; monitor during therapy; more frequently in elderly.
 Assess for ketoacidosis in presence of signs/symptoms of metabolic acidosis, regardless of blood glucose levels; discontinue if suspected, evaluate and treat; consider risk factors before initiation (eg, pancreatic insulin deficiency, caloric restriction, alcohol abuse).
 Consider temporarily discontinuing prior to scheduled surgery (for ≥3 days) or other clinical situations (eg, prolonged fasting due to illness or post-surgery).
-Assess renal function prior to starting and monitor periodically thereafter; more frequently in elderly or if eGFR <60mL/min/1.73m2.
-Risk of acute kidney injury in hypovolemia, chronic renal insufficiency, CHF, and concomitant drugs (eg, diuretics, ACEIs, ARBs, NSAIDs).
-Consider temporarily discontinuing in reduced oral intake or fluid losses; monitor for acute kidney injury; discontinue and treat if occurs.
-Elderly, debilitated, uncompensated strenuous exercise, malnourished or deficient caloric intake, adrenal or pituitary insufficiency, or alcohol intoxication: increased risk of hypoglycemia.
 Necrotizing fasciitis of the perineum (Fournier's gangrene); discontinue and treat immediately if suspected; use alternative antidiabetic.
-Increased risk of genital mycotic infections, UTIs, or elevated LDL-C; monitor and treat as appropriate.
+Increased risk of genital mycotic infections or UTIs; monitor and treat as appropriate.
 Discontinue if hypersensitivity reaction occurs; treat promptly and monitor until resolve.
 Measure hematologic parameters annually (esp. serum Vit.
 B12 in susceptible patients).
-Hepatic impairment: avoid.
-Pregnancy (during 2nd & 3rd trimesters), nursing mothers: not recommended.
+Hepatic impairment, pregnancy (during 2nd & 3rd trimesters), nursing mothers: not recommended.

 Sodium-glucose co-transporter 2 (SGLT2) inhibitor + biguanide.